anubra266/chakra-play/README.md

 The aim is to replace the default Laravel Mix which uses webpack with **vite**.
 Vite is very much faster than Laravel Mix as it bundles dependencies with _esbuild_.

-This boilerplate uses _Ziggy_ for frontend routing.
+This boilerplate uses _Ziggy_ for frontend routing, utilises a custom Inertia Progress package - [anubra266/vtril-progress](https://github.com/anubra266/vtril-progress)

 ### Run Locally